presbrey/aichat/README.md

 The `Chat`, `Message`, and `ToolCall` structs are designed to be transparent - applications are welcome to access their members directly.
 For example, you can directly access `chat.Messages`, `chat.Meta`, or `message.Role`.

-For convenience, the package also provides several helper methods:
+For convenience, the package provides several helper methods:

+### Chat Methods

 - `AddMessage(msg)`: Add a Message
 - `AddRoleContent(role, content)`: Add a message with any role and content